photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 ```

 When you are done, remove the `--skip-grant-tables` parameter again to restore the original
-command and restart the database service as described above.
+command and restart the `mariadb` service as described above.

 ### Checklists ###